wso2/docs-choreo-dev/en/docs/tutorials/configure-automatic-deployment.md

     1. In the message, click **Open Git Log**.

-    2. Click **Terminal** to open the in-built terminal and issue the following commands in it.
+    2. Click **Terminal** to open the in-built terminal and issue the following commands (with the placeholders replaced with the email and username you use for GitHub):

         - `git config --global user.email "<YOUR_GITHUB_EMAIL_ADDRESS>"`
         - `git config --global user.name "<YOUR_GITHUB_USERNAME">`